fidgetingbits/pwndbg/DEVELOPING.md

 ## Triggers

 TODO: If we want to do something when user changes config/theme - we can do it defining a function and decorating it with `pwndbg.config.Trigger`.

+# Porting public tools

+If porting a public tool to pwndbg, please make a point of crediting the original author in the pwndbg source code.
+This can be a simple comment at the beginning of the file noting the original author and linking to the original tool.
+Also please be sure that the license of the original tool is suitable to porting into pwndbg, such as MIT.

 # Random developer notes